LightBurnSoftware/Documentation/Toolbars.md

 <a name="Text"></a>
 ## Text Options Toolbar

-You can select the font, size, and also Bold or Italic options here.
+You can select the font, size, and also Bold or Italic options here, as well at the Variable Text mode to use, if any.
+More information about Variable Text can be found [here](VariableText.md).

 [Return to Top](#Top)